 In August 2018, I first tried Astrotracer in New Mexico’s Bisti Badlands.

 Before going to Bisti, I camped and hiked around the El Malpais National Conservation area, shooting for a few days.
 At night, I was pointing my camera at a partially cloudless sky, trying to figure out how to use Astrotracer.
 Once I was happy with my results, I didn’t shoot any night images until I got to Bisti.

 It didn’t come in the field.
 (Though I was excited about shooting tracked images.)
 My “a-ha” moment came weeks later when I first sold some prints from my trip to Bisti Badlands.

-This feature has helped me increase the quality of my images tremendously and has proved to be an extremely convenient camera feature that has other uses.
+This feature has helped me increase my images’ quality tremendously and has proved to be an extremely convenient camera feature that has other uses.

-The Pentax Astrotracer, in this unique case, allows photojournalists to shoot a composite with a tracked sky without moving my camera a single inch.
-This technique means the quality of our work can increase significantly without being unethical in our creation of images.
+The Pentax Astrotracer, in this unique case, allows photojournalists to shoot a blend with a tracked sky without moving my camera a single inch.
+This technique means our work’s quality can increase significantly without being unethical in our image creation.